arachne-framework/architecture/adr-003-config-implementation.md

 - Datomic's schema is anemic compared to RDFs/OWL; it has no built-in notion of types.
 Therefore, it is not suitable (on its own) for building observable ontologies such as we would want for Arachne.
-    - Mitigation: It is possible to build an ontology system on top of Datomic using meta-attributes and Datalog rules.
+    - Mitigation: If we did want something more ontologically focused, it is possible to build an ontology system on top of Datomic using meta-attributes and Datalog rules.
 Examples of such systems already exist.
 - If we did build our own ontology system on top of Datomic (or use an existing one) we would still be responsible for "getting it right", ensuring that it meets any potential use case for Arachne while